danbsolo/StickyNoteWidget/README.md

 ## What's New?
 - Wraps text around words (standard) as opposed to chars.
 - Converted `StickyNoteWidget.py` to `StickyNoteWidget.pyw` to remove terminal window spawn.
-- Added `StickyNoteWidget.exe` to increase accessibility.
+- Added `StickyNoteWidget.exe` to improve accessibility.
 - Left and right border widths are no longer slightly incongruent.
+- Converted the bar from a frame to a label widget.

 ## Old Changes
 - Saves configurations for all StickyNotes upon clicking `X` from `StickyNoteHub`; the root window.